alpha01/reconquista-timeline/timeline.md

 # Kingdom of Aragon (1035-1165)
 - 1096 Aragon Huesca is captured by Pedro I
 - 1118 Aragon Alfonso I captures the city of Zaragoza with the aid of crusaders
-- 1120 Aragon Battle of Cutanda, Aragonese victory.
+- 1120 Aragon Battle of Cutanda, Aragonese crusader victory.
 Muslims fail to recapture Zaragoza
 - 1120 Aragon Alfonso I captures the city of Calatayud
 - 1134 Aragon Alfonso I dies.
-Bequeaths the kingdoms of Aragon and Navarra to the military orders: The Temple, Hospital, and Holy Sepulcher.
+Bequeaths the kingdoms of Aragon and Navarra to the military orders: The Temple, Hospital, and Holy Sepulcher
 - 1137 Aragon Aragonese nobles elect Ramiro II "El Monje" as King of Aragon
 - 1136 Aragon Princess Petronila of Aragon is born, whose sole existence was to continue the line of Aragonese kings
 - 1137 Aragon Petronila of Aragon betrothed to Ramon Berenguer IV of Barcelona